Robzz/recast-rs/README.md

 `recast-rs` contains two crates:

   * `recast-sys`: low level FFI bindings to the Recast library.
-You will need a working C++14 compiler to compile the Recast code.
+A working C++14 compiler is required.
   There is no option to use system libraries yet, just the bundled one.
   * `recast`: higher level bindings.

 ## License